 The development of fraud prevention services has therefore never been more important, and this has been done via a number of methods that range from machine learning and automated workflow, to insights dashboards and supported platforms.

-One retail startup with a pioneering fraud prevention solution is branded gifting startup Jifiti.
+One retail startup with a pioneering fraud prevention solution is branded gifting startup Jifiti, who are experts in the gift card industry and recently saw Yaacov Martin, the CEO and Cofounder, author an article in Total Retail.
 Aside from their gift registry and e-gifting systems, its fraud prevention technology has earned itself a 98.14% approval rating.
 With the industry approval standard recorded at 70%, Jifiti’s stands head and shoulders above the rest, lowering the number of declined transactions, which often poses a large problem for the customer, to just 2%.

 With e-commerce fraud rates far from decreasing, more and more e-commerce businesses are investing in fraud prevention technology by default.
 However, with systems still very much developing, both customers and merchants remain in the process of familiarisation with the technology; a process which could take some time.

 Disclosure: This article includes a client of an Espacio portfolio company